PegLegFN/PegLeg/README.md

+### NOTICE
+Although I can assure PegLegs safety at the time of writing, Epics future changes could theoretically cause PegLeg to become unsafe to use.
+I have personally encountered this (through work that was unrelated to PegLeg), when a bug on Epics end affecting Party Join Requests resulted in Epic banning anyone who had made a Party Join Request via their web services around that time, myself included.
+Although this is an unbelievably rare circumstance, now that Epic have set a precedent for such action I feel the need to add this notice.

+There is an extremely unlikely (but not impossible) chance that usage of PegLeg could result in sanctions being applied to your account, up to and including a complete ban from Epics platforms and services.
+If you do not believe this is worth the risk, do not use PegLeg, or any other third-party service that requires account logins (such as Discord Bots)

 # PegLeg
 PegLeg is a lightweight and ***unofficial*** companion app for use with Fortnite: Save The World.
 It essentially aims to recreate the functionality of the Homebase menu without needing the entire game to be running.
 ![A screenshot of the Dashboard tab](https://github.com/user-attachments/assets/22b9a909-c17a-484d-90a1-207ac04b7ece)